kendallsullivan/mcmc_spec/README.md

-This code exists to retrieve the best-fit properties (temperature, log(g) (in theory), and radius/radius ratio
+This code exists to retrieve the best-fit properties (temperature, Av, and radius/radius ratio